1981 Mississippi's 4th congressional district special election: Results

-In an upset, Wayne Dowdy won a narrow election by just 912 votes.
+In what reporters considered an upset, Wayne Dowdy won a narrow election by just 912 votes.
 Election turnout went past 110,000 voters for one of the largest contemporary runoff turnouts nationwide.
 Dowdy won with a coalition of African Americans who supported his stance on the Voting Rights Act, along with rural white voters.
 Williams ran ads attacking labor unions, which helped drive rural white voters towards Dowdy.
 The Clarion-Ledger noted that rural and African American turnout was up past expectations, and felt this increase was responsible for Dowdy's win.
 Dowdy credited African American voters for his win, saying they were "very, very helpful".
 Speculation that some of Senator Ed Ellington's vote in Hinds County would shift to Williams in a runoff ended up not coming to fruition.
 Williams did not concede defeat on Election night and decided to wait until the results could be confirmed with full accuracy.
 He conceded defeat the next afternoon at a 2PM press conference once an arithmetically accurate count had been completed.

 Dowdy denied that his victory was a plebiscite on President Reagan's policies, saying that it was a "vote between two candidates" and pushed back on his race's national implications.
 Dowdy explained that their campaign went to "great lengths not to run against [President Reagan]."
 The Chairman of the Democratic Congressional Campaign Committee Tony Coelho called the victory a repudiation of "the idea of a Solid South for Reagan."
 Republicans publicly attributed Williams's loss to the challenges created by Hinson's scandals.
 The Washington Post reported, however, that Republicans in DC were concerned about the implications of losing a conservative House seat for the 1982 midterm elections.

-Voters were generally not asked for their social security number, although some voters in Hinds County were still asked for them.

 Aftermath

 Liles Williams announced his candidacy in 1982 to face Congressman Dowdy in a rematch from their special election matchup.
 Unlike in the special where Williams was the heavy favorite, Congressman Dowdy was viewed as the stronger contender for re-election while Reagan's numbers sagged nationally.
-Dowdy was able to fend off both Williams and an African American challenger and comfortably won re-election by over 11,000 votes.
+Dowdy was able to fend off both Williams and an independent African American challenger and comfortably won re-election by over 11,000 votes.
 Dowdy continued to serve in the U.S. House of Representatives until he decided to run for the open U.S. Senate seat in 1988 and lost to Congressman Trent Lott.